 “3M’s Occupational Health and Environmental Safety Division works to help organizations protect their workers much as our own company does for our workers in our many manufacturing sites across Canada and around the world,” Frank said.

 “Our motto is to be ‘The Power to Protect Your World’ and a significant part of that is through education and training.
 Whether it’s a seminar such as this one or a quick demonstration on something like how to wear earplugs properly, it’s all about keeping workers safe.”

 Heat Stress web portal from NIOSH

-Tips for exercising safely in the heat from the National Athletic Trainers Association
+Tips for Public Safety Employees Working Safely in the Heat from the National Athletic Trainers Association

 Heat safety awareness from Blog4Safety.com sponsored by TASCO